How to Pack for a Beach Vacation in JUST a Carry On

 What to Pack: Intimates

 Depending on your size, bras can take up a lot of valuable suitcase space!
 If you aren’t brave enough to go braless, choose 1-2 bras that can be worn with every item you pack.
 Usually, a nude colored convertible bra is the way to go, or even a comfy bralette.
+And for underwear, I would suggest one pair per day unless you plan to go commando or want a fresh pair at night.

 If you have a large bust and small band, don’t miss some of my favorite busty picks below.
-And don’t miss my guide to the best large bust bikinis!

 What to Pack: Toiletries & Makeup

-You won’t want to forget to pack your daily essentials like shampoo/conditioner, soap/body wash, moisturizer/lotion, sunscreen, skincare products, makeup, deodorant, razor, glasses/contacts, feminine products, toothbrush/toothpaste, etc.
+Don’t forget to pack your daily essentials like shampoo/conditioner, soap/body wash, moisturizer/lotion, sunscreen, skincare products, makeup, deodorant, razor, glasses/contacts, feminine products, toothbrush/toothpaste, etc.

 Make sure you assess what toiletries the hotel will provide and leave duplicates at home.
 If you are traveling with a partner or friend, consider splitting toiletries between the two of you.
 Don’t pack double!